Admiralty Inlet Advanced Turbulence Measurements: June 2014

 Export Citation to RIS

 Kilcher, Levi.
 Admiralty Inlet Advanced Turbulence Measurements: June 2014.
-United States: N.p., 30 Jun, 2014.
-Web. doi: 10.15473/1245825.
+National Renewable Energy Laboratory, 30 June, 2014, Marine and Hydrokinetic Data Repository. https://doi.org/10.15473/1245825.

 Kilcher, Levi.
 Admiralty Inlet Advanced Turbulence Measurements: June 2014.
-United States. https://dx.doi.org/10.15473/1245825
+National Renewable Energy Laboratory, June, 30, 2014.
+Distributed by Marine and Hydrokinetic Data Repository. https://doi.org/10.15473/1245825

-@div{oedi_50, title = {Admiralty Inlet Advanced Turbulence Measurements: June 2014}, author = {Kilcher, Levi.}, abstractNote = {This data is from measurements at Admiralty Head, in Admiralty Inlet (Puget Sound) in June of 2014.
+@misc{MHKDR_Dataset_50, title = {Admiralty Inlet Advanced Turbulence Measurements: June 2014}, author = {Kilcher, Levi}, abstractNote = {This data is from measurements at Admiralty Head, in Admiralty Inlet (Puget Sound) in June of 2014.
 The measurements were made using Inertial Motion Unit (IMU) equipped ADVs mounted on Tidal Turbulence Mooring's (TTMs).
 The TTM positions the ADV head above the seafloor to make mid-depth turbulence measurements.
 The inertial measurements from the IMU allows for removal of mooring motion in post processing.

 The mooring motion has been removed from the stream-wise and vertical velocity signals (u, w).
 The lateral (v) velocity has some 'persistent motion contamination' due to mooring sway.